Anyone who owns or controls rights in published works or imagery that’s likely to be copied or shared should join the Copyright Agency.

 - negotiating, collecting and distributing copyright fees from the education sector and the government sector

-- in accordance with authorisation from our members, license the use of their works by corporations and others
+- in accordance with authorisation from our members, licensing the use of their works by businesses, people using visual art, and others

 We also advocate for the rights of our members, and keep them informed about copyright and industry developments.